asakogit/sample_app/README.markdown

 == Welcome to Rails

+some application i'm just practicing using git here

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.